AbrahamSalloum/opensubmpv/README.md

 If it can't write to that directory it will load the sub from temp.
 Will also work with http streams (as long as there is a embedded title).

+"advanced search" will allow the user to overide the search params.

 Requirements:

 * powershell.
 5.1+ (All recent versions will work).